Jubaz/todo/readme.md

 ```

-api is running now you can test it with some urls via post man :
+api is running now you can test it via post man :

 ### user urls